JoanCharmant/quill-blender/docs/export.md

 | Adjustments | ⚠️ |
 | Relations | ❌ |

-In Adjustments, Stroke thickness is supported.
+In Adjustments, Stroke Thickness is supported, it applies an offset to the thickness of all strokes of the layer.
 Tint color and Tint factor are not supported.

 ### Grease Pencil material

 Each stroke can use a specific [material](https://docs.blender.org/manual/en/latest/grease_pencil/materials/properties.html).
 This is what controls the visual aspect of the stroke in Blender.

+Exporting Grease Pencil objects that don't have any material is not supported.
+Such objects may be created when converting from other Blender object types like Text for example.
+You must add a default material prior to exporting.

 #### Surface component types